FAQS

 How does Syracuse Apply AP credit?

 To earn AP credit, students must generally earn an AP exam score of 4 or 5, depending on the exam.
 To receive AP credit for calculus, an Engineering or Computer Science student must earn a 4 or 5 on the AP Calculus (AB or BC) exam and do well on the Math Placement Exam (MPE).
 In addition, new first-year Engineering and Computer Science students are required to take the Calculus Readiness Exam (CRE).
-The results of the CRE are considered along with a student’s MPE results in order to place students in the appropriate level of calculus.
+The results of the CRE are considered along with a student’s MPE results to place students in the appropriate level of calculus.

 Students may earn credit for AP Chemistry with a 5 on the AP exam.